 A number of film actors report they don’t even watch their own movies.

 When you can be seen in close-ups on twenty foot high theater screens, it may be especially hard not to criticize your appearance and performance.

-That sort of criticism may be based on perfectionism, but also can be related to poor self-concept or fraud feelings.
+That sort of criticism may be based on perfectionism, but also can be related to poor self-concept, or to fraud or impostor feelings.